! The selected proceedings of this past conference are now available !

 Recent years have witnessed a clear rise in scholarship on law and the visual, mostly originating in the wider field of law and the humanities.
 The conference The Art of Law: Artistic Representations and Iconography of Law & Justice in Context from the Middle Ages to the First World War wishes to contribute to this research by focusing on imagery in its legal and art historical contexts.
 The program brings together original and interdisciplinary scholarship that questions the role of art in the practice of law, jurisprudence and justice administration from the Late Middle Ages through the Nineteenth Century.

-The conference is supported by
+The conference was supported by

 - Fonds de la Recherche Scientifique – FNRS